tldr-pages/tldr/pages/common/mongod.md

 # mongod

-> The MongoDB database server
+> The MongoDB database server.

 - Specify a config file: